 } ... }

 We saw that the elements that help randomize the signature are the timestamp and the nonce.
 The timestamp is just the epoch time and can be easily read from NSDate.
 We are only interested in the Int value of this, which is the epoch time in seconds.
-This is found in the signRequest() function, listed below.
+This is found in the signRequest() function listed next.

 let timeStamp = String(format:"%d", Int(NSDate().timeIntervalSince1970))

 We created a separate function for the nonce, which makes things very easy for the caller.
-It takes an alphanumeric string that contains all valid characters, then runs a random pointer over the string and extracts a character at that index until we get a random string in the desired length:
+It takes an alphanumeric string that contains all valid characters then runs a random pointer over the string and extracts a character at that index until we get a random string in the desired length.

+Listing 5-25.

 func randomStringWithLength (len : Int) -> String {

 let letters : NSString = "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789"